SUBMIT

 – 41-140 pages.

-– Scripts featuring menacing situations, heightened feelings of suspense, bloodshed, or the imminent threat of death.
+– Scripts featuring menacing situations, heightened feelings of suspense, or imminent danger.

 SHORT